RTodorinov/RTodorinov/README.md

 Senior Information Technology Specialist and Administrator
 ----------------------------------------------------------
+Experienced Senior Information Technology Specialist and Administrator with a demonstrated history of working in the telecommunications industry.
+Skilled in Service Delivery,Technical Support,Databases,PLSQL, and IT Service Managment.Redy to solve problems and participate with new projects.

 * 👀 I am interested in Web Application Development, Object Oriented Programming with Python 🐍, DevOps
 * 🌍  I'm based in Sofia
 * 📫 How to reach me :